Apmds/41549_HCI_LogBookTemplate/stage2_requirements/c_stage_2_requirement_definition.md

     - General location.
     - Favourite genres.

+- Allow login and logoff of an account
+- Have the possibility to reset the password
+- Permanently delete the account
+- Edit profile informations (name, photo, localization, favourite genres)

 - Search books by name.
-- Search books by categories (genre, length, distance to owner).
+- Search books by categories (genre, book length, distance to owner).
 - Sort search results.

 - Send and recieve text and audio messages to/from another user in real time.
+- Allow user to know if a message has been seen by the receiver
 - Schedule a meeting place/drop-off spot for the trade.
+- Change book exchange status (pending, cancelled, done)
 - Review another user after executing a trade with them.
 - Create posts.
     - Add a title.